cphbiosciencephd/info/_pages/banks.md

 ### Online banks

-[Revolut](https://www.nordea.dk/) is a good option to convert money (in case you come from a country with a different currency, p.e.
+[Revolut](https://www.revolut.com/en-DK) is a good option to convert money (in case you come from a country with a different currency, p.e.
 Euro).
 It is a good idea to create an account and order a card before coming to Denmark (it takes around a week to arrive) to avoid unecessary fees.

 ### Money transfers from abroad

 Before setting a bank account in Denmark it can be usefull to have some cash with you.
-You can bring it in your local currency (that you can convert to DKK in exchange offices; **avoid = high currency rates**) or in DKK (convert it in your country; **better option**).
-Attention: 500€ notes are not accepted in Denmark!!
+You can bring it in your local currency (that you can convert to DKK in exchange offices; **avoid = high currency rates**) or in DKK (convert it in your country; **better option**). **NB:** 500€ notes are not accepted in Denmark!!

 If you plan to transfer money from your local bank to your danish bank account (or vice-versa) be sure you check the FEES first.